-- Glasgow Coma scale (GCS) is a neurological scale that aims to give a reliable, objective way of recording the level of consciousness of a person after a brain injury.
-It is also used to assess the severity of the TBI and of the brain damage that tails it.
+- Glasgow Coma scale (GCS) is a neurological scale that aims to give a reliable, objective way to assess the severity of the TBI and of the brain damage that tails it.

 - Tinnitus is a constant ringing or buzzing in the ears.

 - Xerostomia is abnormal dryness of the mouth due to insufficient salivary flow.

 - Xerophthalmia is a medical condition in which the eye fails to produce tears.
 Abnormal dryness of the conjunctiva and cornea of the eye occurs.

 - Strabismus is when the eyes are abnormally alignment; double vision is a direct result thereof.

 - Ataxia usually occurs because of hemiplegia.
 It is the lack of voluntary coordination of muscle movements and thus a person walks with sluggish, spastic movements.

 - Disinhibition is when a brain injury survivor may show a lack of restraint manifested in several ways.
 This includes a disregard for social conventions, impulsivity, extreme curiosity and poor risk assessment.

 Disinhibition may affect a brain injured person in three ways: